GAUSS (software)

 GAUSS is a matrix programming language for mathematics and statistics, developed and marketed by Aptech Systems.
 Its primary purpose is the solution of numerical problems in statistics, econometrics, time-series, optimization and 2D- and 3D-visualization.
-It was first published in 1984 for MS-DOS and is available for Linux, macOS and Windows.
+It was first written in 1980 and was first published in 1984 for MS-DOS.
+It has since become available for Linux, macOS and Windows.